Javeria-Sheraz/BGR_trackbars/README.md

 # 🎨 BGR_trackbars

 A simple interactive OpenCV application for understanding how colors are formed using the BGR (Blue, Green, Red) color model.
-The tool provides real-time color formation using trackbars, allowing users to visually experiment with different color combinations.
+The tool provides real-time color formation using trackbars, allowing users to experiment with different color combinations visually.

 ---